-- "Those worried about a subcompact car affording a low view of the road will find the high-mounted front seats help provide good sight lines, though the lack of a telescoping steering wheel can be a problem for short and tall drivers alike.
+- "Those worried about a subcompact car affording a low view of the road will find that the high-mounted front seats help provide good sightlines, though the lack of a telescoping steering wheel can be a problem for short and tall drivers alike.
 In back, there's a refreshing amount of rear-seat legroom, and even those of above-average height will find acceptable headroom." -- Edmunds

-- "Although you can't get a navigation system in the 2014 Toyota Yaris, this car comes standard with all the basic tech features you're likely to want, including Bluetooth with streaming audio capability and a USB input -- amenities that you'll often have to pay extra for in this price range." -- Edmunds
+- "The car comes standard with all of the basic tech features you're likely to want, including a user-friendly touchscreen interface, Bluetooth with streaming audio capability and a USB input -- amenities you often have to pay extra for in this price range." -- Edmunds

 - "The system supports audio streaming, which is a good thing because the auxiliary stereo and USB input jacks are inconveniently located inside the glovebox." -- Consumer Guide (2013)

-The two-door Toyota Yaris offers 15.3 cubic feet of cargo space, while the four-door Yaris has 15.6 cubic feet.
-A 60/40 split fold-down rear seat is standard on all but the base trim.
-Reviewers say that the Yaris’ hatchback body style makes loading cargo an easy process, and they think the cabin has good small-item storage.
+The two-door Toyota Yaris has 15.3 cubic feet of cargo space, and the four-door Yaris has 15.6 cubic feet of space.
+A 60/40 split-folding rear seat is standard on all trims, and reviewers say that although the Yaris’ cargo space is small for the class, they like the hatchback’s wide, easy-to-load opening.

 - "The hatchback design allows for easy loading of cargo." -- Kelley Blue Book (2013)

 Next Steps: Toyota Yaris

 - View the best prices for the 2015 Toyota Yaris